Concrete Weight Calculator

-- Select the concrete type from the first box in the calculator.
+Select the concrete type from the first box in the calculator.
 You have five types to choose from: asphalt, gravel, Portland-Limestone, Portland, and reinforced concrete.
+To read more about limestone, check our limestone calculator.
 The reason for this is that these types of concrete have different densities.
 This influences the later calculation, as density is one of the factors that determine the weight of concrete.

-- The concrete weight calculator will return the weight of concrete calculated from the data you provided.
+The concrete weight calculator will return the weight of concrete calculated from your provided data.
 Remember to check whether the units match here as well!

 Concrete weight calculator formula and example

 The formula used for calculating the weight of concrete is really simple.
 In fact, you most likely know it already, as it is the plain old equation for weight taught in schools!
 Just as a reminder, it goes as follows:

 For clarity's sake, let's go through a quick example.

 Let's say we have 15 cubic meters of Portland concrete.
 The density of this type of concrete in kilograms per cubic meter is 2,300, so the calculation goes as follows: